Esanchezhuizar/Esanchezhuizar/README.md

 - 👋 Hi, I’m @Esanchezhuizar and I am a rising Junior at Bowdoin College studying Mathematics and Computer Science.
 - 👀 I’m interested in big data, artifical intelligence, and web development.
-- 🌱 I’m currently doing research on the International War on Drugs and working on a Crime Rate Prediction system.
+- 🌱 I’m currently doing research on the International War on Drugs and mapping violence/migration patterns using Python and Tableau.
 - 💞️ I’m looking to collaborate on projects that entail community empowerment and social justice.
 - 📫 To reach me, connect with me on LinkedIn at www.linkedin.com/in/edwinsanchezhuizar